adipurnama/todo/README.md

 Todo is a task management service that enables registered users to easily manage their tasks.
 Each task has a name as well as other optional values including *due date*, *status*, and *description*.
 The next version will include *rank*, so that tasks can be ordered by priority.

-The Todo API is implemented as a [Spring Boot](https://projects.spring.io/spring-boot/) app running an embedded version of Tomcat.
+The Todo RESTful API is implemented as a [Spring Boot](https://projects.spring.io/spring-boot/) app running an embedded version of Tomcat.
 For demonstration purposes, the data store is a [HSQLDB](http://hsqldb.org) in-memory database accessed via [Spring JPA](https://projects.spring.io/spring-data-jpa/).
 It uses [JSON Web Tokens (JWT)](https://jwt.io/) for authentication.

 # Table of Contents